AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   then |GNATprove| assumes that the value of the postcondition expression is true if and only if the function return value is logically equal to an Ada copy of the value of the other side of the relation.

+* [ADA_PREDEFINED_EQUALITY]
+  If a private type whose full view is not visible by GNATprove is annotated with a ``Predefined_Equality`` annotation, its predefined equality should conform to the profile supplied by the annotation, see :ref:`Annotation for the Predefined Equality of Private Types`.
+  In addition, when the body of a function is not analyzed by GNATprove, its result should not depend on a usage of the predefined equality that is disallowed by the ``Predefined_Equality`` annotation unless it is annotated with ``Volatile_Function``.
+When the body of a procedure, entry, or function with side effects is not analyzed by GNATprove, none of its outputs should depend on a usage of the predefined equality that is disallowed by the ``Predefined_Equality`` annotation unless the output is volatile for reading, or its value depends on an input which is volatile for reading as stated in a Depends contract.
+This is similar to the [ADA_OBJECT_ADDRESSES] rule for pointers hidden inside private types.

 In addition, the following assumptions need to be addressed when calling GNATprove on only part of a SPARK program at a time (either on an individual